-While you complete your degree, you can also complete a concentration in Aboriginal Justice and Criminology.
+While you complete your degree, you can also complete a concentration in Indigenous Justice and Criminology.
 This program is intended to prepare Indigenous students for careers in corrections, public safety, advocacy, and other areas related to criminal or social justice.
 It includes required courses in Sociology, focusing on criminology and related courses including a two 12-week practicum-based courses, normally held in the summer, designed to provide students with the opportunity to gain work experience at local, national or international justice agencies and organizations.

 Consult with an advisor

-You should consult with an academic advisor in the college when you begin your studies to decide if you want a four-year, three-year or honours degree or if you wish to pursue a concentration in ABJAC, a Dual Degree or a Certificate in Criminology and Addictions.
+You should consult with an academic advisor in the college when you begin your studies to decide if you want a four-year, three-year or honours degree or if you wish to pursue Indigenous Justice and Criminology, a Dual Degree or a Certificate in Criminology and Addictions.

 Admission requirements and deadlines